hpcleuven/VscDocumentation/source/globus/python_sdk.rst

       print(f"submitted transfer, task_id={task_id}")

-This transfer can be followed up via the 'Activity' tab of the `Globus Web Interface`_.
+This transfer can be followed up via the 'Activity' tab of the `Web Interface`_.

 Acquiring longer authentication